futtta/async-javascript/readme.txt

 = 2.17.05.03 =

-* MOD: Add test to advise running Wizard is not mandatory
+* MOD: Add text to advise running Wizard is not mandatory

 = 2.17.05.01 =